fazzy12/codewars-solutions/README.md

-# Codewars Solutions
+# Codewar Solutions
 Welcome to my repository for solutions to coding challenges on Codewars!

-Codewars is a website that offers a range of coding challenges, called "kata," in various programming languages.
+Codewar is a website that offers a range of coding challenges, called "kata," in various programming languages.
 These challenges range in difficulty from beginner to advanced.

 This repository contains my solutions to various kata that I have completed on the Codewars website.
 I have included a brief explanation of my thought process for each solution, as well as any relevant notes or optimizations.